Cloud Vulnerability DB

 A community-led vulnerabilities database

-The Page & Post Notes plugin for WordPress contains a missing authorization vulnerability (CVE-2025-12527) discovered in November 2025.
-The vulnerability affects all versions up to and including 1.3.4 and stems from a missing capability check on the 'yydevnotessavedashboarddata' function.
-This security flaw allows authenticated users with Subscriber-level access or higher to modify notes without proper authorization (NVD).
+The Page & Post Notes plugin for WordPress contains a missing authorization vulnerability (CVE-2025-12527) discovered in versions up to and including 1.3.4.
+The vulnerability was disclosed on November 7, 2025, and affects the 'yydevnotessavedashboarddata' function which lacks proper capability checks (NVD).

 Source: This report was generated using AI